 Feed clipped horses to meet their higher energy needs.
 Clipped hair won’t grow back rapidly in the winter.
 If you clip your horse, use appropriate shelter and blankets throughout the winter and into the early spring months.

 Horse hooves generally grow slower in the winter.
-But trimming should still occur every six to 12 weeks.
+But trimming should still occur every 6 to 12 weeks.

-Horse hooves are prone to "ice or snow balls" during the winter.
-These balls of packed ice or snow make it hard for the horse to walk, increases the chance of slipping and falling, and may put stress tendons or joints.
+Horse hooves are prone to "ice or snowballs" during the winter.
+These balls of packed ice or snow make it hard for the horse to walk, increases the chance of slipping and falling, and may put stress on tendons or joints.
 Pick your horse’s hooves daily, especially after a heavy snow.